-I love this quote for many reasons, but one is that it so nicely distinguishes between home staging and interior design.
+Especially because it so nicely distinguishes between home staging and interior design.

 We’re not trying to impress the home buyer with the contents, but rather with the home itself.

-On the other hand, many interior designers seem to delight in adding more and more.
+On the other hand, many interior designers delight in adding more and more.

 Personally, the ability to live well with less is one of the reasons I love home staging.

-Often the home seller is relieved when I clear a fireplace mantle of the myriad of items that no longer look decorative, but have become clutter hiding the beauty of their favorite items.
+Often the home seller is relieved when I clear their fireplace mantle of all their “tschotchkes.”
+The myriad items that have become clutter, hiding the beauty of their favorite items.

 Together we looked at each piece of furniture, determined to keep only what she absolutely loved.
 The end result might not have been “perfection,” but it was a heck of a lot better than where we started!

 Sometimes home stagers end up like the “shoemaker’s children.”
 Our clients’ homes look great but our own homes look like they need some staging!

 Your staging mission should you choose to accept it . . .